Mark Burke: Career

 After a short spell on loan at First Division rivals Luton Town in March 1994, he returned to his parent club to find Graham Taylor, another of his former managers from his Villa days, was now at the helm.
-Burke was unable to win a place in Taylor's plans though, and had a trial at Tottenham Hotspur, before eventually joining Port Vale in August 1994.
+Burke was unable to win a place in Taylor's plans, though, and had a trial at Tottenham Hotspur before eventually joining Port Vale in August 1994.
 He scored twice in 15 First Division games under manager John Rudge in 1994–95, before quitting England to explore foreign football.

 His first foreign club were Fortuna Sittard in the Dutch Eredivisie, where he played under Pim Verbeek.
 Burke had been recommended to the club by Terry Lees.
 He scored the winning goal on his debut against De Graafschap.
 Fortuna finished 13th in the Eredivisie in 1995–96, 11th in 1996–97, 7th in 1997–98, and 10th in 1998–99.
-He did not get along with new boss Bert van Marwijk, and so followed Pim Verbeek all the way to J2 League club Omiya Ardija in June 1999.
+He did not get along with the new boss Bert van Marwijk, and so followed Pim Verbeek to J2 League club Omiya Ardija in June 1999.
 He scored five goals in 20 games in 1999 and 4 goals in 31 games in 2000.
 Burke eventually returned to Europe after his contract expired in Japan and spent some time training with Fortuna Sittard again before signing for Rapid Bucharest on a short-term contract in March 2001, making him the first English footballer to ever play in Romania.
 Rapid finished fourth in Liga I in 2000–01.
 Burke moved on to Swedish Division 2 club IF Brommapojkarna, and helped his new club to the Östra Svealand title in 2001.
 He then played four games for TOP Oss of the Eerste Divisie in 2001–02.